/ EN

 Grave of Lord Yoshito (Fourth Lord)

-Lord Yoshito succeeded his elder brother, Tsunachika, becoming domain lord in 1704, but he died in Edo the following year due to illness.
+Lord Yoshitaka succeeded his older brother, Lord Tsunachika, and became the lord of the domain in 1704, but he died suddenly in Edo the following year from illness.

 He passed away in 1705 at the age of 38.